 His academic articles have appeared in Philosophy Now, the Chronicle of Higher Education, Academic Questions, Sewanee Theological Review, English Renaissance Prose, Issues in Developmental Education 1999, the Encyclopedia of Tudor England and the Dictionary of Literary Biography.

 He has been a guest on Inside City Hall on NY1, the Catherine Crier Show on Court TV and done dozens of interviews for print and web journals and radio stations.
-His judgment and integrity have been called into question by the Village Voice, as well as many commenters on social media.
+His judgment and integrity have been called into question by the Village Voice, as well as by many commenters on social media.